 "Codeplay* Software is a world pioneer in enabling acceleration technologies used in AI, HPC, and automotive.
 Codeplay has been heavily involved in the definition of SYCL* and helped to grow the ecosystem, providing evaluation platforms, resources, and workshops.
 With oneAPI building on SYCL, Intel gains all the benefits of an open-standards-based ecosystem, while enhancing with extensions to embrace features and performance available to modern C++ developers."

-— Andrew Richards, founder and CEO, Codeplay Software
+— Andrew Richards, founder and chief executive officer (CEO), Codeplay Software

 — Carlos Garcia Sanchez, assistant professor, University Complutense Madrid